-- National Institute of Standards and Technology (NIST) Scientific and Technical Research Services (STRS)-External Projects: This program is an intramural research program made up of laboratories and technical programs and national research facilities.
-The laboratories and technical programs develop and disseminate measurement techniques, reference data and materials, test methods, standards, and other infrastructural technologies and services required by U.S. industry.
-The Committee is considering projects through this account that address standards-related research and technology development.
-Construction projects will not be accepted. - NIST Construction of Research Facilities; Extramural Construction: This account funds the construction of non-Federal research facilities at research institutions and colleges and universities.
-However, given the significant investments necessary for construction projects, only a very limited number of projects will be able to be supported on an annual basis.
+- National Institute of Standards and Technology (NIST) Scientific and Technical Research Services (STRS)-External Projects: This account funds projects that address scientific, technological, and standards-related research and technology development, limited to equipment and equipment contracting.
+There must be a clear, demonstrable nexus to the research component of the project and to a NIST research program.
+This account cannot be used to fund new construction projects but minor retrofits may be permitted in limited circumstances. - NIST Construction of Research Facilities; Extramural Construction: This account funds the construction of non-Federal research facilities, including at research institutions and colleges and universities.
+However, given the significant investments necessary for construction projects, only a very limited number of projects are supported on an annual basis.